-3.2 The advantages of organoids scored significantly higher than the disadvantages
+The advantages of organoids scored significantly higher than the disadvantages

-All groups scored the perceived advantages significantly higher than the disadvantages (Fig. 3B).
-A decisional balance score above one (indicating the participant found the use of the organoid technology acceptable) was observed in 98 (100%) non-CF participants, 36 (97%) CF adults and 50 (94%) CF parents (Fig. 3C).
-When the raw decisional balance scores were compared, no significant difference between the groups was identified.
-(Fig.S2).
+All groups scored the perceived advantages significantly higher than the disadvantages (figure 3b).
+A decisional balance score above one (indicating the participant found the use of the organoid technology acceptable) was observed in 98 (100%) non-CF participants, 36 (97%) CF adults and 50 (94%) CF parents (figure 3c).
+When the raw decisional balance scores were compared, no significant difference between the groups was identified (supplementary figure S2).

 When contemplating the seven proposed advantages, the most important perceived advantage overall was that the organoids may improve treatment selection, therefore improving the patient's quality of life and life expectancy.
-However, when the groups were looked at independently, the CF and non-CF parents scored organoids might help doctors choose the right drug more quickly which may avoid having to try several other drugs before finding the best one highest (Table S2).
+However, when the groups were looked at independently, the CF and non-CF parents scored organoids might help doctors choose the right drug more quickly which may avoid having to try several other drugs before finding the best one highest (supplementary table S2).

 When considering the seven proposed disadvantages, the disadvantage with the highest overall importance rating was that the treatment recommended from the organoid testing may be unavailable or too expensive.
 However, CF adults rated patient may be recommended a treatment that is different to the most common treatment used or that is not compatible with their existing treatments as an equally important disadvantage.
-Non-CF parents' disadvantages ratings differed from the group as a whole; they rated the recommendation of a treatment that is different to the most common and that it may take some time to get the results as equally important.
-(Table S2)
+Non-CF parents' disadvantages ratings differed from the group as a whole: they rated the recommendation of a treatment that is different to the most common and that it may take some time to get the results as equally important (supplementary table S2).

-3.3 CF parents were willing to pay more than community controls
+CF parents were willing to pay more than community controls

 Two CF adult participants elected not to answer this question.
 Whilst there was no statistically significant difference in the amount each group was willing to pay overall, 27 (51%) CF parents reported that they were willing to pay up to \$5000.
-Whereas 11 (31%) CF adults, 16 (30%) Non-CF adults and 16 (36%) Non-CF parents were willing to pay up to \$5000.
-(Fig. 4A)
+Whereas 11 (31%) CF adults, 16 (30%) non-CF adults and 16 (36%) non-CF parents were willing to pay up to \$5000 (figure 4a).

-3.4 CF participants were willing to wait longer than community controls for results/recommendations from organoids
+CF participants were willing to wait longer than community controls for results/recommendations from organoids

-CF adults and parents were willing to wait longer than Non-CF adults and parents.
-Six (16%) CF adults versus three (6%) Non-CF adults were willing to wait six months.
-Eight (15%)CF parents versus one (2%) Non-CF parent were willing to wait six months (Log rank test p=0.0030) (Fig. 4B).
+CF adults and parents were willing to wait longer than non-CF adults and parents.
+Six (16%) CF adults versus three (6%) non-CF adults were willing to wait 6 months.
+Eight (15%) CF parents versus one (2%) non-CF parent were willing to wait 6 months (log rank test p=0.0030) (figure 4b).